Maumagnaguagno/HyperTensioN/README.md

 Having the state and domain as separate variables also means there is no need to propagate them.
 This also means that at any point one can change more than the state.
-This may be useful to reorder method decompositions in the domain to modify the behavior without touching the methods or set the debug option only after an specific operator is called.
+This may be useful to reorder method decompositions in the domain to modify the behavior without touching the methods or set the debug option only after a specific operator is called.
 The plan is created during backtracking, which means there is no mechanism to reorder actions in the planning process, but it is possible with a variation that creates the plan during decomposition.

 The methods are few and simple to use: